IshrathAsh/ishrathsmd_portfolio/content/pages/index.md

       I’m Shaik Mahammad Ishrath, a passionate Data Analyst and an aspiring Data Scientist.
     subtitle: >-
-      A data analyst with a knack for turning data into actionable insights.
-I leverage my skills in machine learning and data analysis to solve complex problems and contribute to innovative projects.
+      As a data analyst, I believe in the power of data to drive decisions and create meaningful change.
+I specialize in transforming complex data into clear, actionable insights that can help solve real-world problems.
     actions:
       - type: Button
         label: Know about me